Diabetes In Pregnancy

 The Michigan Pregnancy Risk Assessment Monitoring System (MI PRAMS) is an annual survey of mothers of live born infants.
 Initially, a mail survey is administered; however, if there is no response, a telephone survey is conducted.
 MI PRAMS is self-reported data where women who have elevated levels of blood sugar not in the diabetes range may have answered the question below positively.
 Self-reported measures are also subject to recall bias.

 Gestational Diabetes Indicator (2010-2015): Respondents were considered to have gestational diabetes if they responded "yes" to the question, "During your most recent pregnancy, were you told by a doctor, nurse, or other health care worker that you had gestational diabetes (diabetes that started during this pregnancy)?"
-Respondents who answered that they had diabetes that started before pregnancy were not included (See Phase 6 and Phase 7 surveys).
+A small number of respondents who answered "yes" to gestational diabetes that had already answered "yes" to having diabetes that started before pregnancy were not included (See Phase 6 and Phase 7 surveys).

 Gestational Diabetes Indicator (2016-2022): Respondents were considered to have gestational diabetes if they responded "yes" to the question, "During your most recent pregnancy, did you have any of the following health conditions?"
-Respondents who answered also respond "yes" to having type I or type II three months before getting pregnant were not included (See Phase 8 survey).
+A small number of respondents who answered "yes" to gestational diabetes that had also respond "yes" to having type I or type II three months before getting pregnant were not included (See Phase 8 survey).

 Pre-Existing Diabetes Indicator (2010-2015): Respondents were considered to have pre-existing diabetes if they responded "yes" to the question, "Before you got pregnant with your new baby, were you ever told by a doctor, nurse or other health care worker that you had Type 1 or Type 2 diabetes?"
 This is not the same as gestational diabetes or diabetes that starts during pregnancy (See Phase 6 and Phase 7 surveys).